mldbai/mldb/container_files/public_html/doc/builtin/functions/Stemmer.md

 A function of this type creates a stemmer that can be used on whole strings.
 It works in a way similar to the [Stemmer Function](#stemmer) and has the same configuration.
-However, the input and output formats are different.
+However, its input and output formats are different.
 It will also stem each word in the string, using spaces as the separator.